Understand your invoice for your Microsoft MCA billing account

 Payment instructions depend on your payment method and are provided at the bottom of the invoice PDF.
-If your payment method is a credit card, it's automatically charged within 10 days of the invoice date.
-If your payment method is by check or wire transfer, see the information under Payment Instructions in the PDF.
+If your payment method is a credit or debit card, it's automatically charged within 10 days of the invoice date.
+If your payment method is by wire transfer, see the information under Payment Instructions in the PDF.

 What's the difference between "Sold to" and "Bill to" addresses?